Filtrine Drinking Fountains are a Prime Feature of Sculpture in Maine Schools

 Featured Filtrine Product

-Filtrine’s in-wall drinking water bottle filling station, Model FCC-B103-HC, with a built-in Taste Master Purifier®, and drinking water chiller, is a long-lasting, durable stainless steel water dispenser that includes a heater for hot and cold drinking water.
+Filtrine’s in-wall drinking water bottle filling station (also known as a Hydration Station), Model FCC-B103-HC, with a built-in Taste Master Purifier®, and drinking water chiller, is a long-lasting, durable stainless steel water dispenser that includes a heater for hot and cold drinking water.
 This sustainable “green” alternative to traditional drinking fountains discourages the use of disposable water bottles, and can be located almost anywhere inside your office building, school, fitness club, healthcare and hospitality facility.
 Any Filtrine bottle filling station can be made touchless.
 Specifications…

 Featured INDESTRUCT Product